kmarkela/duffman/README.md

 ## Install

-There are three ways to install the DuffMan: building from source, using `go get`, or downloading pre-compiled binaries.
+There are three ways to install the DuffMan: building from source, using `go install`, or downloading pre-compiled binaries.

 ### Building from Source